 In order to receive BTE recognition, eligible clinicians must pass a corresponding performance assessment program administered by one of the BTE-recognized Performance Assessment Organizations (PAOs).
-BTE-recognized PAOs include: the National Committee for Quality Assurance (NCQA); IPRO, New York's Quality Improvement Organization; and MN Community Measurement Collaborative (MNCM).
+BTE-recognized PAOs include: the National Committee for Quality Assurance (NCQA) and CECity’s Medconcert platform.

 PAO Options by BTE Program

 To obtain Recognition in BTE’s disease-specific Care Recognition programs, eligible clinicians and practices voluntarily submit medical record data demonstrating that they provide high levels of care for a specific condition.
 There are multiple paths available to clinicians for BTE Recognitions depending on the specific program.